05 – Carbon, Risk + Time

 Living Within Our Carbon Budget: Time + Value

-- Since nearly everything in the future will be lower carbon than today, delaying any action (such as construction) that emits carbon is very likely to reduce total emissions.
+- Carbon removed (or avoided) today is more helpful than carbon avoided or removed in the future.
+Since nearly everything in the future will be lower carbon than today, delaying any action (such as construction) or reusing products or buildings is very likely to reduce total emissions.
 Deep energy retrofits and other significantly carbon negative actions, however, should not be delayed.

-- Using temporary carbon storage, such as within carbon storing building materials.
-While there is debate about the calculations, LMN’s view is that future handling of today’s biogenic carbon-storing materials will avoid releasing most of the carbon at the end of life.
+- Biogenic carbon storage value.
+Storing carbon over time has obvious value, but the calculations for estimating the value are very complex and not universally agreed on.
+Using temporary carbon storage, such as within carbon storing building materials.
+WBLCA rules suggest that biogenic carbon is released within the EPD modules studied, but nonetheless there is a time value to storing carbon in construction materials, even if only for 10 or 20 years.
+While there is debate about the calculations, LMN’s view is that future of today’s biogenic carbon-storing materials will also avoid releasing most of the carbon at the end of life.

 For the cost of carbon, there are two main methods, with a third that combines them:

-- Pay for damages.
+- Pay for damages now.
 The first post mentioned the social cost of carbon (SCC), which is a method of incorporating current and future harms caused by carbon pollution into financial calculations.
-If carbon is not expected to be removed by the polluter, this cost should be distributed to those affected by climate change for resilience and adaptation strategies.
+If carbon is not expected to be removed by the polluter, this payment should be distributed to those affected by climate change for resilience and adaptation strategies.

-- Pay for carbon removal.
+- Pay for carbon removal now.
 We can also use the actual cost of removing the carbon from the atmosphere (ie, carbon sequestration).
 Technologies to remove carbon from the atmosphere (Direct Air Capture) are currently very expensive ($135-$340/tCO2e) and not scaled.
-Biological carbon removal (planting trees, for example) is an important part of the solution but cannot be scaled radically.
+Biological carbon removal (planting trees, for example) is an important part of the solution but cannot be scaled radically and has issues with wildfires and changing climate zones.
+Additionally, the carbon reduction from trees planted now will occur gradually over the next 100 years, which, while still beneficial, does not align with the timing of our current climate needs.

-- Emit today, remove later.
-The first two can be combined if a robust bond or contract for future carbon removal is purchased.
-The damages for the emissions can be prorated for the time they are in the atmosphere causing climate change, added to the bonded future cost of removal.
+- Emit today, pay for damages, remove very soon.
+The first two can be combined if a robust bond or contract for near-future carbon removal is purchased.
+Any removals more than 5 years from the date of emissions should be questioned critically.
+The damages for the emissions could be prorated for the time they are in the atmosphere causing climate change, added to the bonded future cost of removal.

-Incorporating the cost of carbon into project decision-making has several advantages.
+Incorporating a cost of carbon into project decision-making has several advantages.
 The cheapest carbon emissions reductions will be prioritized.
 In fact, all emissions reductions that cost less than carbon damages or removal will be incentivized and likely realized.
 These include many embodied carbon extraction and manufacturing reductions, operational energy use reductions, and more.
 The EC3 Tool, for example, allows a cost of carbon to be included when comparing bids.
+Carbon pricing policies are another way to incorporate carbon pollution into decision-making, with many types of policies implemented around the world.

 Conclusions and Recommendations

-We understand many of the climate risks, we have a very small budget remaining, and we have very little time to act to avoid the worst consequences of climate change that occur above 1.5°C. The next three Fundamentals posts cover the major pieces of the IPCC scenarios: Buildings, Energy Use + Carbon (Post 06), Embodied Carbon 101 (Post 07), and Carbon Offsets, Sequestration + Honesty (Post 08).
+We understand many of the climate risks, we have a very small budget remaining, and we have very little time to act to avoid the worst consequences of climate change that occur above 1.5°C. The next three Fundamentals posts cover the major pieces of the IPCC scenarios: Operational Carbon from energy (Post 06), Embodied Carbon (Post 07), and Carbon Sequestration and Removal (Post 08).

-- To reduce carbon emissions, consider delaying construction or remodeling instead of building new.
+- To reduce carbon emissions, consider building or product reuse, or delaying construction.

 Please email any questions or comments to Kjell Anderson, firstname.lastname@example.org